 • help to design a new project or program

-• participate in a focus (discussion) group on a given topic
+• participate in a focus group

 • complete a survey